MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 }
 ```

-PS: in order to print the item using a separate function, we got do some changes, as you can see here:
+PS: in order to print the item using a separate function, we got to do some changes, as you can see here:

 ```jsx
 const handleClick = (item: string, index: number) => {